 Likewise, alcoholism can make it much more difficult to control your blood sugar levels and may result in nutrition or vitamin deficiencies that can lead to additional complications.
 Substance abuse may also play a role in the development of diabetes, though more studies are needed.

-5. Maintain a healthy weight
+Maintain a healthy weight

 What do you do if you're a parent and diabetes runs in your family?
 Many parents are concerned about their child's risk of developing diabetes.
 Luckily, though, there are several things you can do to help your child avoid this common health condition.

 The single greatest thing that parents can do to help prevent diabetes in children is to model good lifestyle habits.
-Even though genetics do play a role, habits and lifestyle choices can be equally — if not more — defining.
+Even though genetics play a role, habits and lifestyle choices can be equally — if not more — defining.

 Do your best to encourage children to make healthy food choices and get the right amount of physical activity each day by modeling these behaviors yourself.